cloudsolver/aws-saa/atoms/ECS.md

 ### Summary of ECS
-Elastic Container Service requires you to provision and maintain the EC2 instance.
+Elastic Container Service requires you to provision and maintain the EC2 instance. #AWSService

 ### ECS Details

 **EC2 Launch Type**